Compare commercial pressure washers

 The DeWalt DXPW3000E has a totally enclosed fan-cooled (TEFC) motor from Baldor, one of the largest manufacturers of electric motors.
 It is specifically designed for pressure washers, with two capacitors to balance electrical current (this allows the motor to cycle frequently and run continuously) and a thermal overload device that will automatically break power if it gets too hot.
 The power switch is secured inside a NEMA Type 4X weatherproof enclosure, and it’s wired to a 35 ft. heavy-duty power cord with an inline ground-fault circuit interrupter and NEMA 6-50P plug.
 The General Pump EP1812 is very similar to the CAT 67DX on the DXPW60605; it has a forged brass manifold and solid ceramic plungers, along with an adjustable unloader valve and thermal relief valve.
 It’s rated for 3,000 PSI at 4.0 GPM, but the brand says the advanced manifold can actually handle up to 4,000 PSI.

 The motor and pump are mounted on almost the same heavy-duty steel cart frame as the DXPW60605.
-It’s over a foot longer to accommodate the length of the motor, and the wheels are a few inches smaller, but it’s the same maneuverable design (even considering the heavier weight; this setup weighs 254 lbs) with the same accessory dashboard bolted to the top of the handle.
+It’s over a foot longer to accommodate the length of the motor, but it’s the same maneuverable design (even considering the heavier weight; this setup weighs 254 lbs) with the same accessory dashboard bolted to the top of the handle.
 All the same professional-grade accessories are included too, although this spray gun also has a vertical foregrip to help with aim.

 The DXPW3000E is just as powerful and reliable as any competing gas product, the main drawback is the price (this applies to any electric product though, not just this one).
 Electric components are expensive, so you’re basically paying twice as much for equal performance.